madsbv/nix/nixos-install/INSTALL.md

 ### Plan of attack

+Goals: Set up macos linux builder, installer images with ephemeral tailscale auth key and ssh access, and nixos-anywhere/morph/something remote deployment tool.
+Then use to set up laptop and desktop.

 1. ~~Get VM install script fully working, without any of the fancy tools above.
 Don't worry about automatically transferring configuration files or scripts, that will be solved by nixos-generators later.~~
      Step 1 results, workflow:
      - As root in local terminal on vm: `mkdir -p /root/.ssh && curl https://github.com/madsbv.keys > /root/.ssh/authorized_keys`